-The so-called Lex Koller of 1983 is still today the standardized basis, which applies to purchase contracts of real estates and properties - if they are acquired by persons, who do not possess the Swiss nationality.
+The so-called Lex Koller of 1983 is still today the standardized governing the purchase of contracts for real estates and properties by non-Swiss nationals.
 The law is intended to restrict acquisition and counteract excessive acquisitions.
-Lex Koller explicitly does not apply to EU and EFTA nationals who have a Swiss residence permit or a settlement permit.
+EU and EFTA nationals however do not fall under the regulations set by the Lex Koller.
+This is subject to the condition that they are in possession of a Swiss residence permit or a settlement permit.

 This often becomes relevant when founding a stock corporation (AG), because the majority of the members of the board of directors must have a Swiss domicile on the board of directors.
 The majority of types of Swiss companies are covered by the following types of companies:

 - a company with limited liability;

 - limited partnership;

 In addition to traditional company types, Swiss law also makes it easy to establish small start-ups for both local and foreign investors.
 Relocating to Switzerland is another option to consider as it opens new avenues for your business.
 You will be able to take advantage of operating out of a top European location and translate it into improved profitability through strategic corporate planning.

 Closely connected with the company foundation is also the economic participation in the form of:

 For potential investors, a deeper analysis of the investment is always recommended and necessary.
 This includes not only appraisals related to business valuation, but also expert legal advice that accompanies and supports all steps from acquisition to completion of the transaction.